borgbase/vorta/.github/ISSUE_TEMPLATE/bug_report.md

 #### Description

 <!-- Description
-Please decribe your issue and its context in a clear and concise way.
+Please describe your issue and its context in a clear and concise way.
 Please try to reproduce the issue and provide the steps to reproduce it.
 -->